Planning Your Visit to Lanterns

 If you have mobility issues that require a wheelchair, some parts of Lanterns (but not all) are accessible to you.
 We recommend that you plan to park across the street from the park, and you may pull up to the front gate long enough to unload passengers and wheelchairs or scooters before parking the car.

-• You can use asphalt or concrete pathways to reach Nashville, so you will have full access to the nightly stage show.
-Wheelchairs can also reach the edge of the green where England is located, as well as the top edge of the hill overlooking Argentina, although the main activities for Argentina are located down a grassy slope.
+You can use asphalt or concrete pathways to reach China and St. Louis, so you will have full access to both of those vistas and our nightly stage show.
+Wheelchairs can also reach the edge of the green where Australia is located, as well as the top edge of the hill overlooking Portugal, although the food and activities for Portugal are located down a grassy slope.

-• The Fairytale Forest and China are bordered by concrete pathways, but you must cross the grassy area in England to get to the paths, and there are bumpy spots on the paths due to tree roots.
-China is a 5-10 minute walk from England (see festival map below).
+Neverland can be reached on paved pathways, but you must cross the grassy area in Australia to get to the paths, and there are bumpy spots on the paths due to tree roots.
+Neverland is a 5-10 minute walk from Australia (see festival map below).

-• Pirate Land is located at the top of a hill on a dirt trail that is inaccessible.
+Germany is located at the top of a hill on a dirt trail that is mostly inaccessible.

 Can I bring my pets to Lanterns?